sybrew/the-seo-framework/readme.txt

 		* The sitemap xsl stylesheet now has its colors defined in various `xsl:variable` elements.
 It's also completely reconfigurable via hooks.
 		* The plugin now initializes options cache.
 For instance, when the plugin's activated a temporarily value will be set that it did.
 		* Various JS functions and class objects have been introduced.
 These are available via the API, but shouldn't be used as the JS API is still under consideration and can change at any update.
+		* An initial database version option has been added.
+This is `the_seo_framework_initial_db_version`, it's only used in the upgrading process, and it's not autoloaded.
 	* **Improved:**
 		* A "doing it wrong" notice is now supplied when calling `the_seo_framework()` too early.
 		* Fixed all "non-passive event listener" warnings caused by jQuery, by using our improved own event handlers.